-Mark Bauknight is paid a fixed base salary and various annual incentives.
+Mark Durbiano is paid a fixed base salary and a variable annual incentive.
 Base salary is determined within a market competitive, position-specific salary range, based on the portfolio manager's experience and performance.
-The annual incentives may include certain guaranteed amounts, plus variable amounts based on achievement of certain product-specific revenue targets, plus a variable amount that is determined based on multiple performance criteria using a Balanced Scorecard methodology.
-There are three weighted performance categories in the Balanced Scorecard.
-Investment Product Performance (IPP) is the predominant factor.
-Of lesser importance are: Leadership/Teamwork/Communication and a discretionary component that is based on a variety of factors deemed relevant, such as financial measures and performance.
-The annual incentive amounts may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
-The total Balanced Scorecard "score" is applied against an annual incentive opportunity that is competitive in the market for this portfolio manager role to determine this annual incentive payment.
+The annual incentive amount is determined based primarily on Investment Product Performance (IPP) and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance and may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
+The total combined annual incentive opportunity is intended to be competitive in the market for this portfolio manager role.